forbesye/cs373/React_AWS_Setup.md

 If you created a non-React site for this phase, the instructions for deployment work exactly the same, so just skip the React set up section.

-I'm going to be creating the cat picture React app that I showed in the last guide, this time in TypeScript, and I want to make it accessable at [cat-pictures-react.texasvotes.me](cat-pictures-react.texasvotes.me):
+I'm going to be creating the cat picture React app that I showed in the last guide, this time in TypeScript, and I want to make it accessable at [https://cat-pictures-react.texasvotes.me](https://cat-pictures-react.texasvotes.me):
 | ![Screen Shot 2021-09-24 at 10 58 57 AM](https://user-images.githubusercontent.com/8890739/134705548-f8622a9b-2002-4e01-ac85-0ba7bf7c9df5.png) |
 |:--:|
 | *The final product!* |